giangnguyen2412/cs500/README.md

 >.

 Here lambda is to define a function.
 For example, lambda x : x^2 is to define a function taking x as input and function definition is x^2

+### Basic function

+**Definition 13.3** (Length and indexing).
+Given a sequence a, length a, also written jaj, returns the length of a.
+The function nth returns the element of a sequence at a specified index, e.g. nth a 2, written a[2], returns the element of a with rank 2.
+If the element demanded is out of range, the behavior is undefined and leads to an error.

+**Definition 13.4** (Empty and singleton).
+The value empty is the empty sequence, h i.
+The function singleton takes an element and returns a sequence containing that element, e.g., singleton 1 evaluates to h 1 i.

+**Definition 13.5** (Functions isEmpty and isSingleton).
+To identify trivial sequences such as empty sequences and singular sequences, which contain only one element, the interface provides the functions isEmpty and isSingular.
+The function isEmpty returns true if the sequence is empty and false otherwise.
+The function isSingleton returns true if the sequence consists of a one element and false otherwise.

+**Definition 13.6 (Tabulate)**.
+The function tabulate takes a function f and an natural number n and produces a sequence of length n by applying f at each position.
+The function f can be applied to each element in parallel.

+Example 13.1 (Fibonacci Numbers).
+Given the function fib i, which returns the i-th Fibonacci number, the expression:

+a = <fib i : 0 ≤ i < 9>

+is equivalent to
+a = tabulate fib 9:
+When evaluated, it returns the sequence

+a = <0; 1; 1; 2; 3; 5; 8; 13; 21; 34>.

+**Definition 13.8 (Map)**.
+The function map takes a function f and a sequence a and applies the function f to each element of a returning a sequence of equal length with the results.
+As with tabulate, in map, the function f can be applied to all the elements of the sequence in parallel.

+map (f : α ! β) <a1;...; an−1> : Sα) : Sβ = <f(a1);...; f(an−1)>

+**Definition 13.10 (Filter)**.
+The function filter takes a Boolean function f and a sequence a as arguments and applies f to each element of a.
+It then returns the sequence consisting exactly of those elements of s 2 a for which f(s) returns true, while preserving the relative order of the elements returned.

+filter isPrime <10,13,17,21> = <13,17>

+**Definition 13.12 (Subsequences)**.
+The subseq(a; i; j) function extracts a contiguous subsequence of a starting at location i and with length j.
+If the subsequence is out of bounds of a, only the part within a is returned.

+a[ei, ej] ≡ subseq (a; ei; ej − ei + 1):

+**Splitting sequences**.
+As we shall see in the rest of this book, many algorithms operate inductively on a sequence by splitting the sequence into parts, consisting for example, of the first element and the rest, a.k.a., the head and the tail, or the first half or the second half.
+We could define additional functions such as **splitHead, splitMid, take, and drop** for these purposes.
+Since all of these are easily expressible in terms of subsequences, we omit their discussion.

+**Definition 13.13 (Append)**.
+The function append (a; b) appends the sequence b after the sequence a.

+ <1; 2; 3> ++ <4; 5>
+yields
+<1; 2; 3; 4; 5>

+**Definition 13.14 (Flatten)**.
+To append more than two sequences the flatten a function takes a sequence of sequences and flattens them.
+For the input is a sequence a = h a1; a2; : : : ; an i, flatten returns a sequence whole elements consists of those of all the ai in order.
+We can specify flatten more precisely as follows

+flatten < < 1; 2; 3 > ; < 4 > ; h 5; 6>>

+yields

+<1; 2; 3; 4; 5; 6>

+**Definition 13.15 (Update).** The function update (a; (i; x)), updates location i of sequence a to contain the value x.
+If the location is out of range for the sequence, the function returns the input sequence unchanged.

+**Definition 13.16 (Inject)**.
+To update multiple positions at once, we can use inject.
+The function inject (a; b) takes a sequence b of location-value pairs and updates each location with its associated value.
+If a location is out of range, then the corresponding update is ignored.
+If multiple locations are the same, one of the updates take effect.
+In the case of duplicates in the update sequence b, i.e., multiple updates to the same position, we leave it unspecified which update takes effect.
+The function inject may thus treat duplicate updates **non-deterministically (mean there are multiple possible results of inject)**.

+**Definition 13.17 (Collect)**.
+Given a sequence of key-value pairs, the operation collect “collects” together all the values for a given key.
+This operation is quite common in data processing, and in relational database languages such as SQL it is referred to as “Group by”.

+The following sequence consists of key-value pairs each of which represents a student and the classes that they take.

+kv = <(’ jack ’; ’ 15210 ’); (’ jack ’; ’ 15213 ’)
+(’ mary ’; ’ 15210 ’); (’ mary ’; ’ 15213 ’); (’ mary ’; ’ 15251 ’);
+(’ peter ’; ’ 15150 ’); (’ peter ’; ’ 15251 ’);
+...
+>.

+We can determine the classes taken by each student by using collect cmp, where cmp is a comparison function for strings

+collect cmp kv = < (’ jack ’; < ’ 15210 ’; ’ 15213 ’; ...>)
+(’ mary ’; < ’ 15210 ’; ’ 15213 ’; ’ 15251 ’; ...>);
+(’ peter ’; < ’ 15150 ’; ’ 15251 ’; ...>);
+...
+>.

+Note that the output sequence is ordered based on the first instance of their key in the input sequences.
+Similarly, the order of the classes taken by each student are the same as in the input sequence.
+**Here, with a key, we collect all the value of the key and group them in form of a dictionary**